Data Caricatures: On the Representation of African American Language in Pretraining Corpora: Human Judgments

 \subsection{Annotation Interface}

-Because we are interested in capturing the annotators' own perspectives on the pretraining texts and their interpretations of these dimensions, we avoid providing detailed definitions of the dimensions--particularly the \textit{Stereotype} and \textit{Appropriateness} dimensions.
-We also include an additional space for comments, including reasoning for selected judgments as well as if the annotator recognizes a given text from a different source.
+We also include an additional space for comments, including reasoning for selected judgments as well as if the annotator recognizes a given text from a different source (e.g., song lyrics).
 Screenshots of the interface are provided in \autoref{fig:interface-1}, \autoref{fig:interface-2}, and \autoref{fig:interface-3}.